derek-knox/Notes/Neural Networks and Deep Learning by Michael Nielsen.md

         3. output layer comprised of output neuron(s)
     - types
         - feedforward (no loops)
+            - a single input determines the activations of all the neurons through the remaining layers
         - recurrent (looping allowed where select neuron(s) only fire for a limited duration)
+            - nets in which there is some notion of dynamic change over time (there are many models)
     - *cost function* - quantifies accuracy of the weights and biases of a desired output
     - *gradient descent* - minimization algorithm aiding neural net learning by minimizing the cost function
         - Ball in valley analogy for cost function of two variables